johanatandromeda/loopia-dns-updater/README.md

 ## IPv6 handling

 The IPv6 handling supports SLAAC.
 This is done by reading the netmask of the interface.
-The prefix (most often the upper 64 bits) are replaced of the AAAA record.
+The prefix (most often the upper 64 bits) is replaced in the AAAA record.
 The lower part (most often the lower 64 bits) is kept as is.
 This method also works for /128 addresses where the full address is replaced as with IPv4.